Home of the Braves

 The Valley's official school cancellation web page is located here:

-Parent: As you well know weather patterns in northeastern Ohio are often unpredictable as to location and persistence.
+Parents: As you well know weather patterns in northeastern Ohio are often unpredictable as to location and persistence.
 If on any given day, you feel the weather to too extreme for your child to attend, you may keep your child home.
 Please send a note with your child and he/she will be excused.

 The Joseph Badger Local School District will provide academic excellence to all students through an effective and challenging learning environment that encourages students to become independent thinkers and lifelong learners.